pragmint/open-practices/practices/clean-git-history.md

 ## Resources

 ### [Keep a Clean Git History](https://simplabs.com/blog/2021/05/26/keeping-a-clean-git-history/)
-Offers guidance on maintaining a streamlined Git commit history, emphasizing practices like squashing similar commits, crafting clear commit messages, and organizing changes logically to make the project's history navigable and understandable, crucial for effective code reviews and project oversight.
+Offers guidance on maintaining a clean Git commit history, emphasizing practices like squashing similar commits, crafting clear commit messages, and organizing changes logically to make the project's history navigable and understandable, crucial for effective code reviews and project oversight.

 ### [Staying Disciplined with Your Git History](https://8thlight.com/blog/makis-otman/2015/07/08/git-disciplined.html)
 Advocates for the disciplined management of Git history through methods like feature branching, minimizing the size of commits, and keeping branches updated via regular rebasing.
 Highlights the benefits of these practices for enhancing collaboration, facilitating project tracking, and simplifying code reversions.